 Use Quick Access to fill in apps

 Quick Access makes it easy to fill your details in apps.
-To open Quick Access, right-click the 1Password icon in the system tray and select Open Quick Access (Ctrl + Shift + Space).
+To open Quick Access, right-click the 1Password icon in the system tray and select Open Quick Access (or press Ctrl + Shift + Space).

 To fill a username or password in an app: